luc-j-bourhis/WingIDE-setuptools/readme.md

 ## Distutils panel

 This is a panel to run Distutils `setup.py` and to collect errors and warnings.
+At the moment it is limited to in-place builds.

 ### Build button